Jews in punk rock: Jewish musicians in mainstream punk

 As early as the 1970s, musicians of Jewish descent played a prominent role in the development of punk rock, particularly in the New York scene.
 A notable example was proto-punk band The Dictators, whose members Ross "The Boss" Friedman, Andy Shernoff, "Handsome Dick" Manitoba (born Richard Blum), and Mark "The Animal" Mendoza (born Mark Glickman) were Jewish.
 Similarly, Lou Reed, Richard Hell, the New York Dolls' Sylvain Sylvain, and Joey and Tommy Ramone of the Ramones were also of Jewish descent.
 Hillel "Hilly" Kristal founded the club CBGB, which became a prominent venue for punk bands.
 The Jewish members of New York rap rock group The Beastie Boys began as a hardcore punk band and continued to incorporate punk elements into their music throughout their career.
 In 2009, Manitoba, Tommy Ramone, Patti Smith guitarist Lenny Kaye, and Chris Stein of Blondie hosted a panel at the YIVO Institute for Jewish Research called "Loud, Fast Jews", discussing the Jewish contribution to punk.
+In Los Angeles, Jewish figures including punk photographer Jenny Lens, Stan Lee of The Dickies, members of Backstage Pass, and Gwynne Kahn of The Pandoras were part of the scene during this time.

 In the United Kingdom, the Sex Pistols were shaped by Jewish manager Malcolm McLaren, and The Clash's Mick Jones and Joe Strummer were both of Jewish descent, as was their manager Bernard Rhodes.
 Culture Club drummer Jon Moss and Rough Trade Records founder Geoff Travis were both brought up Jewish.
 (Moss was adopted by a Jewish couple as an infant.)

 Jews were also present in the California punk scene of the early 1980s, such as Bad Religion's Brett Gurewitz and Greg Hetson, NOFX's Fat Mike and Eric Melvin, and Operation Ivy's Jesse Michaels and Dave Mello.
+Henry Rollins, frontman of Black Flag and Rollins Band, is of Jewish descent through his father, though he was unaware of this fact until years later.
 In the 21st century, notable Jewish punk musicians have included Fall Out Boy's Joe Trohman and Steve Klein, Say Anything's Max Bemis, and Sleater-Kinney's Carrie Brownstein and Janet Weiss.
 California punk band Shiragirl, led by Jewish singer Shira Yevin, became known in the 2000s for creating the Warped Tour's Shiragirl Stage, which hosted female artists at the festival; both veterans like Joan Jett and then-newer acts like Paramore performed on the stage.